wso2-incubator/automatic-anomaly-detection/jvm-monitor-agent/src/samples/applications/NormalApp3/README.md

 #Normal App 3

 Sample application to simulate normal conditions of application.
+This class calculates primes up to user input.

 ##Compile